September 26, 2018

-Today is World Productivity Day and no doubt procrastination will be getting its usual bad rap.
-Because it’s linked to psychological factors such as the need to do something we deem pleasurable to something we don’t, it’s becoming more of a problem as we surround ourselves with more and more distractions.
-“Why”, we might ask ourselves, “should we write that 900 word feature right now when we could be taking the dog for a walk in the sunshine, watching just one more YouTube video or making ourselves yet one more cup of coffee, daydreaming, checking email and text messages or inviting a digital affirmation of our wisdom, attractiveness, exciting life or hilarity from somebody on social media?”
-Theoretically, of course.
-This is the golden age of procrastination according to Dr Piers Steel who knows a thing or two about it and has shared his thoughts, research and proposed solutions in a book called The Procrastination Equation.
+Many of us will have returned to work with a long to-do list, a new set of goals and a commitment not to repeat the same mistakes we have in the past.
+It’s likely that we will have promised ourselves to stop putting things off.
+On our hit list of the foibles we most want to dispose of, procrastination will be somewhere near the top.
+The problem is that because procrastination is linked to psychological factors such as an innate preference to do something we deem pleasurable to something we don’t, modern life encourages us to do it.
+Procrastination is becoming more of a problem as we surround ourselves with a growing number of distractions.
+“Why”, we might ask ourselves, “should we write that 900 word feature right now when we could be taking the dog for a walk in the sunshine, watching just one more episode of Inside No 9 or making ourselves yet one more cup of coffee, daydreaming, checking email and messages or inviting a digital affirmation of our wisdom, attractiveness, exciting life or hilarity from somebody on social media?”
+So it’s no wonder that this is the golden age of procrastination according to Dr Piers Steel who knows a thing or two about it and has shared his thoughts, research and proposed solutions in a book called The Procrastination Equation.

 Procrastination may be endemic but it’s nothing new and nor is it always a bad thing.
 We know for example how creative thoughts often come unbidden when our minds are doing something else.
 There is also something called the Zeigarnik effect, based on the work of a researcher and psychologist Bluma Zeigarnik which states that people remember uncompleted or interrupted tasks better than completed tasks.
 That has obvious implications for learning because it suggests that taking a break during a period of study will help you to remember things better.